w11235/awesomeBNUbEAMer/README.md

 LaTeX is an amazing typesetting system converting commands into stylished articles/books/slides and etc.
 For more details in LaTeX usage, you may want to Google search `LaTex Tutorial`.

+## Join In

+Be free join in this project!
+All you need may be 15 mins only to get familiar with the LaTeX command system.
+We need your support for more decent slides!